0xtnpxsgt/gradient-bot/README.md

 - Run this bot, and it will update your referrer code to my invite code if you don't have one.
 - You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
 This bot is for educational purposes only.

-## Contribution

-Feel free to contribute to this project by creating a pull request.

-## Support Me

-if you want to support me, you can donate to my address:

-- TRC20: `TMwJhT5iCsQAfmRRKmAfasAXRaUhPWTSCE`
-- ERC20: `0xa2f5b8d9689d20d452c5340745a9a2c0104c40de`
-- SOLANA: `HCbbrqD9Xvfqx7nWjNPaejYDtXFp4iY8PT7F4i8PpE5K`
-- TON: `UQBD-ms1jA9cmoo8O39BXI6jqh8zwRSoBMUAl4yjEPKD6ata`